Anthrax vaccine

 • AVA has been available since 1970.

-• Post-exposure prophylaxis with 60 days of antibiotics remains the cornerstone of management but since 2015, it now incorporates the AVA vaccine.
+• Post-exposure prophylaxis with 60 days of antibiotics remains the cornerstone of management, but since 2015, the AVA vaccine has been incorporated.

-• Only people who should not get the vaccine are those with a history of a serious reaction to a previous dose of AVA vaccine.
+• The only people who should not get the vaccine are those with a history of a severe reaction to a previous dose of AVA vaccine.

 • The risk for persons who come in contact in the workplace with imported animal hides, furs, bone meal, wool, animal hair, or bristles has been reduced by changes in industry standards and import restrictions.

-• Routine pre-exposure vaccination is recommended only for persons in this group for whom these standards and restrictions are insufficient to prevent exposure to anthrax spores.
+• Routine pre-exposure vaccination is recommended only for persons in this group whose standards and restrictions are insufficient to prevent exposure to anthrax spores.

 • AV7909 is an investigational second-generation anthrax vaccine under development for PEP after inhalational anthrax exposure in conjunction with appropriate antimicrobials.
 It is intended to be added to the Strategic National Stockpile.
-The benefits of the investigational vaccine are that it only requires two doses given two weeks apart, conferring immunity 1 - 2 weeks sooner than the licensed, 3-dose vaccine, as well as improved compliance.
+The benefits of the investigational vaccine are that it only requires two doses given 2 weeks apart, conferring immunity 1 - 2 weeks sooner than the licensed, three-dose vaccine, and improved compliance.

 • Potentially exposed persons should be observed for signs of febrile illness.